Marco Francischello

 Abstract

 This paper studies the feedback between stock market fluctuations and wealth inequality dynamics.
 We do so by means of a dynamic consumption-based general equilibrium model with endogenous asset returns and a non-degenerate wealth distribution for a continuum of households.
 Households are heterogeneous in risk aversion and thus choose different expected portfolio returns and portfolio return volatilities, generating time-varying wealth inequality.
 We show how to solve the model analytically in terms of a cumulant generating function, which encodes information about all the moments of the distribution of risk aversion.
+With this result, we recover the unobservable distribution of risk aversion using time variation in the slope of the observable equity term structure.
+We also confront the model with US data on the wealth distribution to recover a second estimate of the distribution of risk aversion.
+By comparing the two estimates, we show quantitatively that there is significant feedback between stock price dynamics and wealth distribution dynamics.

 Optimal Ramsey Taxation with Social Security with Francesco Del Prato and Matteo Paradisi